DooDoo.Love

 What does ".io" stand for in .io games?

-".io" is the country code top-level domain for British Indian Ocean Territory.
-It became popular with tech companies in the 2010s (like GitHub), and game developers adopted it starting with Agar.io in 2015.
-Now it's simply a genre label โ it doesn't mean the games have anything to do with that territory.
+".io" is the country code top-level domain for the British Indian Ocean Territory, delegated by IANA in 1997.
+It became popular with tech companies in the 2010s (GitHub, Google I/O), and game developers adopted it starting with Agar.io in 2015.
+For gaming purposes it is now simply a genre label — the games themselves have nothing to do with that territory.

 Are .io games free?

 Yes.
-Virtually all .io games are free to play in your browser with no download or account required.
-They're monetized through in-game ads, not purchase prices.
+Virtually all .io games are free to play in a browser with no download or account required.
+They are monetised through in-game ads and optional cosmetic purchases, not purchase prices.

-Can I play .io games on my phone?
+Can .io games be played on a phone?

 Yes.
 Most .io games are HTML5-based and work on mobile browsers.
 Some also have dedicated mobile apps, but the browser version usually works fine on both iOS and Android.

-.io games run in real-time multiplayer, which means they depend on your internet connection speed and the server location.
-If you're experiencing lag, try: (1) closing other browser tabs, (2) using a wired connection instead of Wi-Fi, (3) choosing a server closer to your location if the game offers server selection.
+.io games run in real-time multiplayer, which means they depend on the player's internet connection and the server location.
+To reduce lag: (1) close other browser tabs, (2) prefer a wired connection to Wi-Fi, (3) choose a server closer to the player's location when the game offers server selection, and (4) make sure hardware acceleration is enabled in the browser.

 What was the first .io game?

-Agar.io, created by Brazilian developer Matheus Valadares in April 2015.
-It was posted on 4chan and went viral within days, reaching millions of players.
+Agar.io, created by Brazilian developer Matheus Valadares and released on April 28, 2015.
+It was seeded on 4chan's /v/ board and went viral within days, eventually reporting tens of millions of players at peak.

 Explore More